Anaplan-Initiatives/mycroft/README.md

 1) A business user's experience in creating and setting up an automation job.
 The user must be able to choose what will trigger the task, choose at least two operations to perform and choose a way to produce some sort of output from the automation.
 2) A business user's experience for viewing the results of an automation job.
 3) A business user's experience for modifying an automation job.
 The user must be able to define an intermediate processing task that uses something produced by a previous task.
-4) A developer's expierence for adding a new trigger, processing task or output task.
+4) A developer's experience for adding a new trigger, processing task or output task.
 5) The business user's experience for swapping out an existing trigger, processing task or output task with the new one added in step 4 above.

 ### Prereqisites